-We believe that architecture solutions increasingly will drive positive change.
-That is why we engage in innovative research projects, establish collaborative partnerships with both industry and higher education institutions, and offer targeted internal continuing professional development.
-We have procedures in place to ensure, that new knowledge and best practice are integrated in each project.
+We believe that architecture solutions increasingly can and will drive positive change in our world.
+To accomplish this, we continuously seek to get smarter through new knowledge and methodology.
+We engage in innovative research projects, establish collaborative partnerships with both industry and higher education institutions, and we provide targeted internal continuing professional development to all staff members.